UNINETTSigma2/documentation/quick/betzy.md

 | Total disc capacity     |	2.5 PB  |
 | Interconnect  |	InfiniBand HDR 100, Dragonfly+ topology |

-Almost all components are all liquid cooled resulting in a very high cooling efficiency, 95% of heat being captured to water.
+Almost all components are liquid cooled resulting in a very high cooling efficiency, 95% of heat being captured to water.

 ## Pilot Projects